crankmanser/sphec-meter/Project_Manifest.md

 ## Changelog (What Was Done)

+* **v3.1.4 (2025-08-10):**
+    * **Status:** Complete.
+    * **Milestone:** The auto-tuner algorithm has been definitively re-architected to be **stateful, intelligent, and holistic**.
+All previous flawed implementations have been scrubbed in favor of a new, robust design.
+The Live Filter Tuning UI has been polished to a professional standard, resolving all known visual bugs.
+    * **Fix (Critical):** Architected and implemented the new **"Statistical Snapshot"** algorithm for the `GuidedTuningEngine`.
+This new, RAM-based capture method completely **eliminates the SPI bus conflicts** that were causing SD card write failures, definitively solving the project's most critical blocker.
+    * **Design (Tuner Intelligence):** Implemented the **"Holistic, Characterization-Driven Iterative Refinement"** algorithm.
+This definitive design uses a deep, multi-pass signal analysis to intelligently tune both HF and LF filter stages based on the probe's unique noise fingerprint.
+    * **UI Polish (Critical):** Resolved all outstanding UI bugs on the "Live Filter Tuning" screen, including text overlap, incorrect label positioning, and the display of unstable/uncalibrated values.
+The interface is now clean, professional, and robust.

 * **v3.1.3 (2025-08-10):**
     * **Status:** Planning Complete.
     * **Milestone:** The auto-tuner algorithm has been definitively re-architected to be **stateful, intelligent, and holistic**.
 All previous flawed implementations have been scrubbed in favor of a new, robust design.